Home > growing potatoes in colorado

 Storing potatoes in breathable containers can also help regulate moisture levels.
 For example, burlap bags or cardboard boxes.
 These materials allow for air circulation, preventing the potatoes from becoming too moist and potentially developing mold.

 When storing potatoes, regularly check for any signs of spoilage or disease.
-Any damaged or diseased potatoes should be removed immediately.
+You should remove any damaged or diseased potatoes immediately.
 This prevents them from spreading to other stored potatoes.

 cache